 Easy to browse for links related to terms such as Age, Children, Demographic, Education, Families & Households, Hispanic Origin, Housing, Income & Poverty, Marriage & Living Arrangements, Population, Poverty, Race, and Veterans.
 Links will go to an information page which has a link to the actual Data on the topic.

 The "Texas Regional Report" has a compilation from an analysis of the 12 economic regions in Texas.
 Also has report for each region with an overview of population, income, jobs, wages, and education trends in each region.
 Use the drop-down menu for "Select a County/Region" to choose a county and view an economic analysis of its region.

 Annual estimates of the total populations of counties and places in Texas. ("Places" include municipalities, cities, towns, villages, and boroughs.)
 Also has estimates of county populations by age, sex, and race/ethnicity.
 There is an option for population projections by state and county.

 The "official source of demographic, economic, and social statistics produced by the Census Bureau" for Texas.
-May also search Descriptive Data Tables by Subject, such as age or education.
 Part of a national network, the State Data Center Program.
 State Data Centers provide training and technical assistance for anyone interested in finding and using the data: local governments, the business community, and the general public.